ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 </div>

 #### Two-qubits state preparation
-A two-qubits has the trigonometric parametrization:
+A two-qubits state has the trigonometric parametrization:

 {% katexmm %}
 $$